howto-kubernetes-info/cliplayer/README.md

 1. "End"

-    To get a interactive bash, press the "End" key after a playbook command.
+    To get an interactive bash, press the "End" key after a playbook command.

 1. "Ctrl-]"

-    To exit a interactive bash sequence, press "Ctrl-]".
+    To exit an interactive bash sequence, press "Ctrl-]".

 1. "Ctrl-C"